SeaSat (also called SeaSat-A or SeaSat-1)

 • On July 31, 1978, NASA announced that its scientists had been studying radar images of the North American coast from SeaSat-1 data.
 A typical SAR operation had produced a continuous swath of radar images 97 km wide and 4023 km long, extending from the Mexican west coast to Alaska.

 • In mid-August 1978, the SeaSat orbit was altered to a near 'Cambridge' orbit with a repeat cycle that lasted 17 nodal days or 244 orbit revolutions.

 • The only SAR receiving station outside the North American continent was the ESA station at Oakhanger in the south of England.
-A total of 272 minutes of real-time SAR data downlinks were recorded at Oakhanger (equivalent of 10 million km2).
+A total of 272 minutes of real-time SAR data downlinks were recorded at Oakhanger (the equivalent of 10 million km2).

 Legend to Figure 8: SeaSat of NASA/JPL was the first satellite mission designed specifically to observe the ocean.
 Launched in 1978, it suffered a mission-ending power failure after 105 days of operation.
 But in that short time, SeaSat collected more information about the ocean than had been acquired in the previous hundred years of shipboard research.

-The complete catalog of SeaSat images has been processed digitally and is freely available from the Alaska Satellite Facility.
+The complete catalogue of SeaSat images has been processed digitally and is freely available from the Alaska Satellite Facility.